adenueltech/StarkQuest/docs/smart-contract-integration.md

-# StarkQuest Smart Contract Integration Guide
+# StarkEarn Smart Contract Integration Guide

-This document provides guidance for smart contract developers working on the StarkQuest platform.
+This document provides guidance for smart contract developers working on the StarkEarn platform.
 It outlines how the frontend integrates with the smart contracts and what is expected from the contract implementations.

 ## Table of Contents